wingel/weader/README.md

 distribution is a variant of the W in Ballantines-Medium font.

-The logo for the somewhat official release of Weader by Christer Weingiel is based on the logo for the compay Weinigel Ingenjörsbyrå AB and can not be used without permisson from that companay.
+The logo for the somewhat official release of Weader by Christer Weinigel is based on the logo for the compay Weinigel Ingenjörsbyrå AB and can not be used without permisson from that companay.